archivesunleashed/archivesunleashed.org/content/aut/index.md

 The Archives Unleashed Toolkit is an open-source platform for analyzing web archives built on [Apache Spark](http://spark.apache.org/), which provides powerful tools for analytics and data processing.

 Check out the code on [GitHub](https://github.com/archivesunleashed/aut/) along with helpful [user documentation](https://aut.docs.archivesunleashed.org/) to get you started using the Archives Unleashed Toolkit.
-If you want hack on the Archives Unleashed Toolkit, check out our [Java and Scala API documentation](https://api.docs.archivesunleashed.io/).
+If you want to hack on the Archives Unleashed Toolkit, check out our [Java and Scala API documentation](https://api.docs.archivesunleashed.io/).

 The Archives Unleashed Toolkit can also be used in conjunction with [Spark Notebooks](http://spark-notebook.io/) and [Apache Zepplin](https://zeppelin.apache.org/).